 The proposal would not immediately impact rates.
 If the proposal is approved by the Commission, Idaho Power's expenses would be reviewed for cost effectiveness and accuracy before being reflected on customer bills.

-If approved by the Commission, the interim recovery method would end as soon as the benefits of EIM participation begin to accrue, or by the end of 2018.
+If approved by the Commission, the interim recovery method would end as soon as the EIM-related costs and benefits are incorporated into base rates in a future rate proceeding.